 Skip to main content

-DANVILLE, Va. – Residents in Danville are relying on bottled water this week after a boil water advisory disrupted daily life across the city.
+DANVILLE, Va. – Residents in Danville no longer need to rely on bottled water Saturday now that a boil water advisory that disrupted daily life across the city for days has been lifted.

 The advisory was issued Monday following heavy rainfall that washed into the Dan River, the city’s primary water source.
 The rain came after a period of drought, conditions officials say contributed to unusually high turbidity levels in the water.